This information is provided for persons interested in obtaining a marriage license in Madison County.

 Guidelines for Marriage Licenses for Persons 16 to 17 Years of Age

-- Under Alabama Code § 30-1-5, marriage license applicants who are at least 16 years of age but under 18 years of age, who have not had a former wife or husband, intending to marry require consent of both parents or guardians of the minor to the marriage.
+- Under Alabama Code § 30-1-5, marriage license applicants who are at least 16 years of age but under 18 years of age, who have not had a former spouse, intending to marry require consent of both parents or guardians of the minor to the marriage.

 - Consent of the parents or guardians of the minor must be given either personally or in writing through a validly executed affidavit.
 The consent of both parents as shown on the birth certificate is required regardless of the circumstances, unless one’s parental rights have been terminated.